-This post about Unsupervised Play is brought to you through a collaboration with myself and The Toy Association.
+This post about Unsupervised Play is brought to you through a collaboration with myself and The Genius of Play.
 All opinions are 100% my own.

 This morning I was working from home and got to experience the joy of listening to my two older children as they were playing in my son’s room.
 The conversations they held sounded very “grown” – such as “make sure the baby has a clean diaper” and “I’ll cook dinner so you can take a break tonight”.
 Surely modeled after the example Greg and I give them, their simple act of playing house (with Evan’s firefighter house and characters) spoke volumes to me.
 They know how to play and we are teaching them good things.